Honest Deputy vs RosterElf comparison 2026 (Australia)

 ⭐ Verdict: Choose RosterElf for simplicity and Australian compliance; choose Deputy for scale and complexity.

 RosterElf delivers the best fit for Australian SMEs that want fast adoption, Fair Work award interpretation, and seamless Xero/MYOB payroll workflows at a predictable price point.
-It's optimised for small to mid-sized teams that prioritise ease of use, operational efficiency, and local support.
+It's improved for small to mid-sized teams that prioritise ease of use, operational efficiency, and local support.

 Deputy is the stronger match for larger or multi-location organisations that need advanced forecasting, labour modelling, and global compliance coverage.
 Its broader feature depth and enterprise infrastructure suit companies managing complex schedules across multiple regions.